 Perhaps the biggest difference is gearing.
 When compared to the TH2004R, 700R4 transmissions have a slightly shorter overdrive and longer gears, making it more appealing to those looking to use the transmission for drag racing.

 However, either transmission is an excellent aftermarket option as modern manufacturers have made these transmissions reasonably bulletproof.
 In the end, the 700R4’s longer production run means more support in the automotive community, making it a favored transmission swap for the enthusiast.

 As previously mentioned, GM responded to consumer interest in more fuel-efficient vehicles with the TH2004R and 700R4.
 In 1990, the 700R4 transmission went through a name change and was designated the 4L60.
 This was only a name change with no mechanical modifications between the transmissions.

 It wasn’t until 1993 that engineers swapped the traditional hydraulic shifting system for an electronic system and introduced the 4L60E.
 Now controlled by computers, the 4L60E allowed for a broader range of tuning options.
-This change made it a popular choice for enthusiasts.
+This change made it a popular transmission swap option.

-Sometimes car enthustiasts take on transmission swap projects without motor swaps to enhance car performance.
-Other times they happen as part of a motor swap.
+Sometimes car enthustiasts take on a transmission swap project without a motor swap to enhance car performance.
+Other times they happen as part of a engine swap.
 While often not a primary consideration when completing a motor swap for your car, the transmission you install deserves careful thought.
-Ultimately, which one you choose impacts your satisfaction with the overall result.
+Ultimately, which one you choose impacts your satisfaction with the final result.